 Things to Do Near the Hocking River

 If you’re not a big fan of the water, there are plenty of hiking and biking trails nearby that will give you a beautiful waterfront view without getting you wet.
 The Hocking River flows through Rockbridge State Nature Preserve, which features unique formations like natural rock bridges and is a wonderful place to explore on foot.
 Or, take a thrilling zip line ride with Hocking Hills Canopy Tours to see the river from a birds-eye view!

 Stay at the Inn & Spa at Cedar Falls!

-Before you start planning your adventure, be sure to download a Hocking River map, then book your stay at our Hocking Hills bed and breakfast!
+Before you start planning your adventure, be sure to download a Hocking River map, then book your stay at our Hocking Hills resort!
 Our beautiful cabins, cottages, geodomes, yurts, and lodges are the perfect retreat after a few days of rugged camping, and a delicious dinner at our award-winning restaurant, Kindred Spirits, will help you refuel.
 We can’t wait to hear about your experience on the Hocking River!

 Bringing your furry friend along?
 Check out our dog-friendly rentals.